Aalto5G/abce/README.md

 Amyplan can be installed after compilation by running `./install.sh`.
 By default it will install into `~/.local/bin` but installation can be made to another prefix by running for example `./install.sh /usr/local`.

+## Lack of read-eval-print loop

+Unfortunately, there is no read-eval-print loop available.
+The current implementation of Amyplan requires code to be inside functions.
+So it can't execute a single line of code isolated from a function.

+Also, since the parser of Amyplan is based on Yacc, it would be quite tricky to create a read-eval-print loop.
+Yacc reads its input from a file and expects the entire input to be available at once even though the algorithm used in Yacc would allow incremental parsing.
+A good read-eval-print loop would obviously be based on a line editor library such as BSD libedit.
+However, such a line editor library would read only one line at a time and would not know for example at what line an if statement ends if multiple lines are needed to be fed at once to Amyplan.